AlexRogalskiy/tiny-cloud/housing/README.md

 with 30 by 40 cm table size, we prepared 30x40cm sheets for producing the parts.
 As _ZING_ laser cutters are basically operated by a special printer driver, the sheets were exported to PDF, ready to cut.
+If you have a different laser device, it may be more material-effective to re-arrange the parts for your material size.

 ## Making
 If you have [FabLab][cfbb992a] near you that provides a laser cutter, this is probably the easiest way to get the housing done.
 However, any other laser cutter may do as well, or maybe you'd like to try to 3D-print it or use a CNC machine...

-If you cut it from 3mm acrylic, the line width of the design is critical.
+If you cut it from 3mm/5mm acrylic, the line width of the design is critical.
 The lines need to be _very_ slim (like 0,1 mm or so) in order for the printer driver to detect them as cut lines.
 If you make the lines wider, the cutter may ignore them; if you make them thinner, a PDF export from Inkscape may loose them!
 (This is thanks to aggressive optimization in the lib cairo used by Inkscape to create PDF.
 Very thin lines are considered to be invisble and therefore obsolete.
 Don't ask.)

+Note that the lines you need to cut are **red**.
+We've put the right material strength into the designs in **blue**.
+Make sure you don't cut them, too.
+ZING laser printer drivers allow you to define which colors to use for cutting, engraving, and which ones to ignore.

 ## Assembling
 The design is pretty much plug and play.
 You'll need six lengths of 3mm threaded